 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Alliance Appraisal Firm is always ready to address any concerns you might have about appraisals or real estate in Harris County.
+Alliance Appraisal Firm is always willing to reply to any concerns you might have about appraisals or real estate in Houston and Harris County.

 Contact us today to learn how we can help solve your specific valuation problems.